sap-tutorials/Tutorials/tutorials/ios-shopping-load-data/ios-shopping-load-data.md

  cell.headlineText = productItem.name
  ```

-The `detailImage` is initially set to a placeholder, because the actual image will be loaded asynchonously.
+The `detailImage` is initially set to a placeholder, because the actual image will be loaded asynchronously.

 [DONE]
 [ACCORDION-END]